mscaia/PROJ_HAX712X/README.md

    - Maintain comprehensive documentation using **Sphinx** and **Quarto** to ensure clarity and usability for users.
 6. **Version Control**:
    - Use **Git** for version control, ensuring that all code changes are tracked and collaboration among team members is facilitated.
-7. **Continuous Integration**:
-   - Implement CI practices to run tests automatically on each commit to ensure code quality and reliability.

 ## Ignored Files
 To maintain a clean project structure and avoid committing unnecessary files, the following files and directories are ignored in the version control: